 Since WordPress 5.0, the WP core team has made Gutenberg the default WordPress editor which is immensely powerful and super secure.
-If you know programming or if you are using a good development agency, they can easily make all the custom features you want as a Gutenberg block, which will use the WordPress native elements, without the need for using a plugin and you can do almost anything with Gutenberg.
+If you know to program or if you are using a good development agency, they can easily make all the custom features you want as a Gutenberg block, which will use the WordPress native elements, without the need for using a plugin and you can do almost anything with Gutenberg.

 Using this native approach allows us to do any number of custom programming we want without hampering site load speed or code security.
-Also, in future, if any problem happens, it becomes really easy to solve them due to the native approach.
+Also, in the future, if any problem happens, it becomes really easy to solve them due to the native approach.

 Why Some People Hate Gutenberg?

-Honestly, the main reason many people don’t like Gutenberg is because to add a custom block, you need to learn programming and also how to write custom blocks.
-So, basically you have to invest time to learn Gutenberg programming.
+Honestly, the main reason many people don’t like Gutenberg is that to add a custom block, you need to learn programming and also how to write custom blocks.
+So, basically, you have to invest time to learn Gutenberg programming.
 This is what people hate, as they were in their comfort zone for many years using the old TinyMCE editor in WordPress and they don’t want to learn new things as technology changes.

 As we have been working with WordPress for many years, we can happily say that Gutenberg is way more powerful and can do almost anything if you know how to code it.
 Once you learn how to write custom Gutenberg blocks, you are going to love it so much that you will become a Gutenberg lover from a hater.
-Even now there are many people who build their WordPress website with the old classic editor instead of embracing the new Gutenberg editor.
+Even now there are many people who build their WordPress websites with the old classic editor instead of embracing the new Gutenberg editor.

-We really think that the page builders should be abolished from the WordPress ecosystem and people should use Gutenberg more than the page builders.
-But the main responsibility lies on the premium theme authors, if they stop making multi-purpose themes with page builders and the non-technical person stops claiming to be WordPress expert, many WordPress websites can be free from these page-builder shackles.
+We really think that page builders should be abolished from the WordPress ecosystem and people should use Gutenberg more than page builders.
+But the main responsibility lies on the premium theme authors, if they stop making multi-purpose themes with page builders and the non-technical person stops claiming to be WordPress experts, many WordPress websites can be free from these page-builder shackles.
 What do you think of WordPress page builders?
 Let us know in the comment section below.